guineveresaenger/solas-container/README.md

 ## Latest

 Any image tagged `:latest` is the most recent development version that has passed CI tests.
-It may change as further adjustments get made.
+Each successful code contribution will result in a new `:latest`.
 Use at your own risk.

 ## Tagged versions

-Container images are tagged according to the format `<image_name>vx.x.x`.
-A release version tag is considered to be a fully developed version of the container image.
+Container images are tagged according to [semver convention](http://semver.org/) in the format `<image_name>vx.y.z`.

 ## Releases